 As this is a startup, you’ll get to wear a lot of hats.
 You should be:

-• At home in an agile, fast-paced collaborative environment
+- at home in an agile, fast-paced collaborative environment.

-• A relationship-builder and all-around “people person”
+- a relationship-builder and all-around “people person.”

-Experience in political organizing, leading an organization, editing and designing, or business development a plus, but not a requirement.
+Experience in political organizing, leading an organization, editing and designing, or business development is a plus, but not a requirement.

 Your job will include:

 - adding valuable capacity to the TurboVote implementation team, contributing to projects that directly support our mission in an important election year.

 - creating content (think: one-pagers, adding to our Toolkit) that will help our partners successfully promote TurboVote on campus.

 - collecting and maintaining data on our partners so every contact gets the customized outreach they need.